Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

 \subsection{Fractalization of thermodynamics}

-Using the property $\eta(-z^*) = [\eta(z)]^*$ valid for any complex number $z$ from the upper complex semi-plane, ${\mathrm{Im}}\, z > 0$, one gets for the thermodynamic part of the free energy density~\eq{eq_F_Omega_2}, the following expression:
+Using the property $\eta(-z^*) = [\eta(z)]^*$ valid for any complex number $z$ from the upper complex semi-plane, ${\mathrm{Im}}\, z > 0$, one gets for the thermodynamic part of the free energy density~\eq{eq_pressure_ring}, the following expression: